-Ranked bantamweights take the spotlight on Saturday night when Cory Sandhagen and Marlon Moraes headline a 13-fight UFC card from “Fight Island” in Abu Dhabi, Dubai, United Arab Emirates.
+Ranked bantamweights take the spotlight on Saturday night when Cory Sandhagen and Marlon Moraes headline a 13-fight UFC card from “Fight Island” in Abu Dhabi, United Arab Emirates.

 Follow along throughout the evening for live updates as the event progresses.

 Preliminary Card (5:00PM EDT / 1:00AM GST) (ESPN+ / TSN 5)